Amulah-98/data-warehouse/README.md

 ELT pipeline builder

 1. `create_tables`
-	* create tables using MYSQL and automates using airflow
+	* create tables using Postgres and automates using airflow
 2. `load_tables`
 	* Load raw data from CSV Dataframe to  staging tables and automates using airflow